SixLabors/docs/articles/imagesharp/interop.md

 # Interop and Raw Memory

-ImageSharp supports both copy-based and zero-copy workflows for raw pixel data.
-Which API you choose depends on who owns the memory and whether you need ImageSharp to keep its own copy.
+Most applications can stay inside ImageSharp's managed image model.
+When you need to exchange raw buffers with another library, device API, or native component, the important question becomes who owns the memory and whether you want a copy or a view.

+That is the lens this page uses for the interop APIs.

 ## Choose the Right API